Have Real Ballet Dancers Jumped On The "Barre Class" Trend?

 "After six hours at rehearsal, I'm not up to going to a supplementary barre class," says Greta Hodgkinson, principal dancer at the National Ballet of Canada.

 Greta Hodgkinson in company class at National Ballet of Canada.
-Photo by Erin Brown, courtesy NBoC
+Photo by Karolina Kuras, courtesy NBoC

 Hodgkinson—like most of her counterparts in the ballet world—relies on physical therapy and Pilates to supplement her company classes and rehearsals.
 At the apex of her career, Hodgkinson says she has become even more diligent about cross-training, which she matches to her repertoire's demands: She may work the small muscles in her feet and train on a springboard, for example, to prepare for the petite allegro of Giselle, or target her upper body and back muscles to get ready for the graceful port de bras of Swan Lake.